dev-samal/Hydrogen_Projects/README.md

 ____________________________________________________________________________________________________________
 **Data Prep**

 The dataset is comprised of statistics from news releases, announcement, and articles.
 The data is updated at least once a year.
 Currently the app uses data as of 2022.
-The dataset signifies if a project implements carbon capture with "/CCUS".
+The dataset signifies if a project implements carbon capture with "CCUS".
 To visualize the application of carbon capture implementation, I added a 'carbon capture' column to identify if a project plans carbon capture or not; 1 means yes, blank means no. I converted country abbreviations to full country names to bring clarity to the locations of planned projects.
 Country name is used to join a longitude and latitude table for creation of maps.
 ____________________________________________________________________________________________________________
 **Future Plan**